httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ### Expect-CT Header Field Processing

-If the UA receives, over a secure transport, an HTTP response that includes an Expect-CT header field conforming to the grammar specified in
+If the UA receives an HTTP response over a secure transport that includes an Expect-CT header field conforming to the grammar specified in
 {{response-header-field-syntax}}, the UA MUST evaluate the connection on which the header field was received for compliance with the UA's CT Policy, and then